Paul West (footballer): Playing career

-After 12 months at Valley Parade although with another year on his contract he moved to Wigan Athletic in 1993, after manager Kenny Swain paid out a fee of £50,000.
-Although plagued by injury, he was highly regarded by Wigan and they showed great faith even when West was not fully fit by offering him a two-year deal.
-West was desperate to repay that faith but in 1995 in only his third league start against Doncaster Rovers at Belle Vue, West was on the receiving end of a horrendous tackle that left him with serious medial and anterior cruciate ligament damage.
-He underwent surgery for three major knee operations over a two-year period.
+After 12 months at Valley Parade, although with another year on his contract, he moved to Wigan Athletic in 1993, after manager Kenny Swain paid out a fee of £50,000.
+Although plagued by injury, Wigan highly regarded him, and they showed great faith even when West was not fully fit by offering him a two-year deal.
+West was desperate to repay that faith but in 1995, in only his third league start against Doncaster Rovers at Belle Vue, West was on the receiving end of a horrendous tackle that left him with serious medial and anterior cruciate ligament (ACL) damage.
+He underwent surgery for three major knee operations over two years.
 West was forced to announce his retirement from full-time football due to his weak knee.

-Jim Harvey the former Northern Ireland assistant manager persuaded West to sign for Morecambe on a pay as you play Deal.
+Jim Harvey, the former Northern Ireland assistant manager, persuaded West to sign for Morecambe on a pay-as-you-play Deal.
 West went on to make over 50 appearances for the Shrimps.
 Although West was offered a one-year deal to stay in Lancashire, he returned to the West Midlands to focus on life outside of football.
-After returning to the engineering company that he had originally left seven years earlier to go into full-time football he also signed a two-year contract with Chris Robinson's Evesham United in the Southern League.
-He went on to make nearly 400 appearances for the Robins over almost a decade, serving as club captain, before eventually hanging up his boots to join the backroom-staff under manager Phil Mullen.
+After returning to the engineering company he had originally left seven years earlier to go into full-time football, he also signed a two-year contract with Chris Robinson's Evesham United in the Southern League.
+He went on to make nearly 400 appearances for the Robins over almost a decade, serving as a club captain, before eventually hanging up his boots to join the backroom staff under manager Phil Mullen.